piskvorky/gensim/docs/_sources/tut3.txt

 a standard boolean fulltext search, because they do not share any common words with ``"Human computer interaction"``.
-However, after applying LSI, we can observe that both of them received quite high similarity scores, which corresponds better to our intuition of them sharing a "computer-related" topic with the query.
-In fact, this is the reason why we apply transformations and do topic modeling in the first place.
+However, after applying LSI, we can observe that both of them received quite high similarity scores, which corresponds better to our intuition of them sharing a "computer-human" related topic with the query.
+In fact, this semantic generalization is the reason why we apply transformations and do topic modeling in the first place.

 Where next?